NoNoBzH22/CineVault-Lite/README.md

 | `GET` | `/download-status` | Get JSON list of active downloads |
 | `POST` | `/refresh-plex` | Trigger Plex Library Scan |

-## Reverse Proxy (Caddy exemple)
+## Reverse Proxy (Caddy example)
-I personaly use caddy for my website, and so i let you an exemple of a configuration that work with cinevault-lite
+I personally use Caddy for my website, so I've included an example configuration that works with CineVault-Lite.

 ---